bduffany/godemon/README.md

   control which signals are used to restart your process, since different processes respond differently to different signals.
-- **Strong defaults**: godemon ships with a default ignore list and also treats your `.gitignore` files as additional ignore patterns.
+- **Strong defaults**: godemon ships with a default ignore list and also treats `.gitignore` files as additional ignore patterns.
 These defaults can be turned off via config options.

 ## Status